 - What are my most successful fundraising efforts?
 These are going to be the bread and butter of your efforts, so if you answer, “Email, donation forms, and our annual auction,” then you need to make sure your CRM has email, donation forms, and auction software.

 - What fundraising efforts are on my radar screen in the future?
 And this is a critical note: your CRM doesn’t have to have these features right out of the box, but you must be able to add them later.
 This is a brilliant way to keep costs down, have technology that scales as you grow, and keep your data in one place.
 Be wary of CRMs that can offer any functionality you want as long as you’re okay integrating with a third party.
 When the features are built in, your data’s all right there.

 - In what ways can technology make my job easier?
+Changes in technology mean there's always something that can be made easier.
 For many, the answer is automation.
 Then you want a CRM that automates email, billing reminders, newsletters, anything automatable.
 If you run a lot of events, then software that manages registration, volunteers, reminders, table and position assignments, and thank-you notes would relieve giant headaches.
 That’s where you find value, so you need event software in your CRM.

 - What’s the cost of doing nothing?
 Keeping the system you’ve got and not doing anything to change it will keep you right where you are.
 And if that’s okay, you probably wouldn’t be reading this article.
 The right technology can help you attract more donors and raise more money.

 CRM ROI is a BDD (Big Darn Deal)